RSE-Cambridge/data-acc/dac-ansible/README.md

     docker exec -it slurmctld bash
     less /var/log/dacctl.log

+When you have a buffer that needs to be teared down after fixing what may have blocked any previous attempts (such as a bad sudoers files) you can try:

+    ssh centos@<ip-of-slurm-master>
+    docker exec -it slurmctld bash
+    /usr/local/bin/dacctl teardown --token <job-id>

 ### dac[1-3]

 The dacd processes are listening to etcd waiting for commands from